spacetelescope/jwst/docs/jwst/residual_fringe/main.rst

 The ``residual_fringe`` step can accept several different forms of input data, including:

-  - a single file containing a 2-D IFU image
+#. a single file containing a 2-D IFU image

-  - a data model (IFUImageModel) containing a 2-D IFU image
+#. a data model (`~jwst.datamodels.IFUImageModel`) containing a 2-D IFU image

-  - an association table (in json format) containing a single input file
+#. an association table (in json format) containing a single input file

 Assumptions